Dolní Paseky

-Dolní Paseky (German: Niederreuth) is a village in Karlovy Vary Region, Czech Republic.
-It is one of the nine municipal parts of Aš.
-In 2021 the village had a population of 58.
+Dolní Paseky (Niederreuth) is a village and municipal part of Aš in Cheb District in the Karlovy Vary Region of the Czech Republic.
+It has about 60 inhabitants.

-For most part, the village serves as a recreation area for whole Aš-region.
+For most part, the village serves as a recreation area for the whole Aš region.
 A pavillon with a mineral spring, built in 1930, is located in the village.

+Etymology

+The name means 'lower glades' in Czech.
+The German name Niederreuth has the same meaning as the Czech one.

 Geography

-Dolní Paseky lies 3 kilometres east from Aš, about 545 meters above sea level, and is surrounded by forests.
-Through village flows Bílý Halštrov river, and close is Bílý Halštrov reservoir.
+Dolní Paseky lies 3 kilometres east from Aš, and is surrounded by forests.
+The White Elster River flows through the village.
+The Bílý Halštrov Reservoir is built here on the river.

 History

 Dolní Paseky is first time mentioned in 1315, but probably was founded earlier (in the 12th century).
-First recorded owners were the Nothafft.
-In the 15th century the village was bought by the Reitzenstein, and later by the Zedtwitz.
+First recorded owners were the Notthafft family.
+In the 15th century the village was bought by the Reitzenstein, and later by the Zedtwitz family.

-The name of the village

-Dolní mean Lower, and Paseky is plural for Paseka, which means Glade or Clearing.
-The German name, Niederreuth, has the same meaning as the Czech one.